NGWPC/nwm-cal-mgr/docker.md

-# How to use ngen-cal Docker container
+# How to use nwm-cal-mgr Docker container

-The Dockerfile within this project will allow you to run the ngen-cal application to execute calibration or validation runs.
+The Dockerfile within this project will allow you to run the nwm-cal-mgr application to execute calibration or validation runs.

 ## Requirements

-To build and run ngen-cal, you will need the following software installed and running on your system:
+To build and run nwm-cal-mgr, you will need the following software installed and running on your system:
 - Docker Engine

 You will also need files with the following credentials:
 - NGWPC gitlab Personal Access Token (PAT): saved to ~/.gitlab_token.

-It is recommended you create a ~/ngencerf/data/ngen-cal-data directory to stage configuration and data to run ngen-cal.
+It is recommended you create a ~/ngencerf/data/ngen-cal-data directory to stage configuration and data to run nwm-cal-mgr.
 The directory structure should look like this:
 ```
 $ tree -L 1
 .